emberjs/group-helper/README.md

 # Ember.js group helper

 This is an experimental plugin to allow an application developer to change the granularity of bindings in a template.
-This can lead to significant performance improvements when outputting many of bound properties, inside of an #each for example.
+This can lead to significant performance improvements when outputting many bound properties, inside of an #each for example.

 The general rule is that the `group` helper causes the nearest view to be rerendered when a property inside it changes.
+It also prevents the common Handlebars helpers (#if, #unless, #each) from creating virtual views.

 Currently requires Ember.js master.